If you look at the safety razors in the market today, what do you notice?

 Barber Pole Style

 Even if this razor is expensive, it still got good reviews.

-This shows you that there is a market for expensive razors and if it is a very good product people will buy it.
+This shows you that there is a market for expensive razors, and if it is an excellent product, people will buy it.

 A lot of wet shavers call this a “mild” razor because it doesn’t expose much of the blade.
 The beauty of a mild razor is that you can use a more aggressive blade like a Feature HI-stainless and not worry too much about irritation.